danielharrell/open-eyes-lect-2017-18/Open.md

 "open" with such great scope, and as if it were already understood.

-It might also explain our reliance on negation.
-For how can we catch our eyes open in speech, but to say that they are *not* what they see, yet also *not* what they are when closed; as we could say the same of what *we* are not, in being awake rather than asleep.
-Yet if there is nothing more to say, then how is being open anything at all---or something rather than nothing?
+It might also explain our reliance on negation---if accounting for awareness could only be done indirectly, through a kind of negation.
+For how can we catch our open eyes in speech, save to say that they are *not* closed, in being open; and *not* what they see, in being eyes.
+Yet if there were nothing more to say, then how would being open be anything at all?
+Something rather than nothing?

-Or to ask this question in
-the form that will guide me in my lecture tonight: how is being open possible?
+Or to ask this question in the form that will guide me in my lecture tonight: how is being open possible?

 [Back to top](#top)